Sunday, June 30, 2019

 There are not talking animals in this movie, like the remake to “Cinderella,” so Timothy Q. Mouse is only seen in a cage wearing a hat, there’s no singing crows because of the possible racial stereotype and the Baby Mine done by Jumbo is now being sung by Sharon Rooney, playing Miss Atlantis in this film.
 Timothy Q. Mouse is replaced by the vital talented children, played by Thandie Newton’s daughter, Nico Parker and Finley Hobbins.
 Grimm said, “Sorry, Thandie Newton’s daughter, but you can’t act and shouldn’t act and need to consider another profession that requires you not to act.”

 Colin Farrell plays Holt, the talented children’s dad, back from World War I with one arm, and his wife died from illness while traveling with the circus.
 The circus is under the management of Max Medici, played by Danny DeVito, who has bought a cheap, pregnant elephant, Jumbo.
-He wants Hold to be in charge of his elephants, a downgrade from his previous job as a circus cowboy.
+He wants Holt to be in charge of his elephants, a downgrade from his previous job as a circus cowboy.
 Farrell, like most of the humans in this movie, looks down.

 V.A.
 Vandevere, the villain of the film, played by Michael Keaton, buys Dumbo and plans to make him the main star at his Dreamland, which looks a whole lot like Disneyland.
 Grimm said, “So, in a way, Vandevere is modeled after Walt Disney and is portrayed as an evil megalomaniac.
 So, in essence, Burton gets away with indirectly portraying Walt Disney as a bit of a greedy monster.
 I’m not saying this is anything inaccurate, but it’s a little odd to see in an actual Disney movie.”